Hairy Bikers Balmoral Chicken Recipe

 • Pinch of salt and white pepper

 1. Prepare the chicken: Preheat your oven to 180°C (160°C fan).
-Lay each chicken breast flat on a chopping board and use a sharp knife to carefully cut a pocket into the side of each one, being careful not to cut all the way through.
+Lay each chicken breast flat and use a sharp knife to cut a pocket into the side, being careful not to cut all the way through.

-2. Stuff the chicken: Divide the crumbled haggis into four equal portions.
+2. Stuff with haggis: Divide the crumbled haggis into four equal portions.
 Gently stuff the haggis into the pocket of each chicken breast.

-3. Wrap the chicken: Take two rashers of streaky bacon for each chicken breast.
-Wrap the bacon around the stuffed chicken, ensuring the haggis is sealed inside.
-You can use a toothpick to secure the bacon if needed.
+3. Wrap in bacon: Take two rashers of streaky bacon for each breast.
+Wrap the bacon around the stuffed chicken so the haggis is sealed inside.
+Use a toothpick to secure it if needed.

-4. Sear the chicken: Heat the vegetable oil and 20g of butter in a large, oven-safe frying pan over medium-high heat.
-Carefully place the bacon-wrapped chicken breasts into the hot pan and sear on all sides until the bacon is golden brown and crispy.
-This should take about 4-5 minutes per side.
+4. Sear the chicken: Heat the vegetable oil and 20g of butter in a large oven-safe frying pan over medium-high heat.
+Sear the bacon-wrapped chicken on all sides until the bacon is golden and crispy, about 4 to 5 minutes per side.

-5. Finish in the oven: Once seared, transfer the pan to the preheated oven.
-Bake for 18-20 minutes, or until the chicken is cooked through and the juices run clear.
+5. Bake: Transfer the pan to the oven.
+Bake for 18 to 20 minutes until the chicken is cooked through and the juices run clear.

-6. Make the sauce: While the chicken is in the oven, start the whisky sauce.
-In a small saucepan, melt 2 tablespoons of butter over medium heat.
-Add the finely diced shallot and cook until soft and translucent.
+6. Start the sauce: While the chicken bakes, melt 2 tablespoons of butter in a small saucepan over medium heat.
+Add the finely diced shallot and cook until soft.

-7. Deglaze and reduce: Increase the heat and add the Scotch whisky to the pan.
-Cook for a minute, stirring to scrape up any browned bits from the bottom.
-Pour in the chicken stock and let it bubble and reduce by about half.
+7. Add whisky and stock: Increase the heat and pour in the Scotch whisky.
+Cook for one minute, scraping up any browned bits.
+Add the chicken stock and let it reduce by about half.

-8. Thicken the sauce: Lower the heat to a gentle simmer.
-Stir in the double cream and Dijon mustard.
-Whisk until the sauce is smooth and creamy.
-Season with a pinch of salt and white pepper to taste.
-Let the sauce gently thicken for a few minutes.
+8. Finish the sauce: Lower the heat and stir in the double cream and Dijon mustard.
+Whisk until smooth and season with salt and white pepper.
+Let it thicken gently for a few minutes.

-9. Serve: Remove the chicken from the oven and let it rest for a few minutes.
-Slice each breast on an angle and serve with a generous amount of the warm whisky sauce drizzled over the top.
+9. Serve: Rest the chicken for a few minutes, then slice each breast on an angle.
+Drizzle with the warm whisky sauce.

 Hairy Bikers Balmoral Chicken Recipe